SimonEbert/PyImageTrack/README.md

 - Pre- and post-processing of the data

 ## Acknowledgment
 The code in this repository is based on the master thesis "Comparison and Python Implementation of Different Image Tracking Approaches Using the Example of the Kaiserberg Rock Glacier" by Simon Ebert from October 2024 to February 2025 at the University of Freiburg.
+It contains Code written by Simon Ebert and Lisa Rehn.

 ## Installation
 To install PyImageTrack, follow these steps: